Ukraine’s fate hangs in the balance as Zelensky descends on DC

 The White House in late October sent an emergency funding request of roughly $100 billion to Congress seeking additional money for border security, allies in the Indo-Pacific and for Israel and Ukraine in their respective conflicts against Hamas and Russia.

-Roughly $61 billion of that request covered money for Ukraine, which included $30 billion in equipment for Ukraine from Department of Defense stocks and to backfill those stocks.
+Roughly $61 billion of that request covered money for Ukraine, including $30 billion in equipment for Ukraine from Department of Defense stocks and to backfill those stocks.

-The request for Ukraine is expected to cover 2024 and that underscores a tight deadline for the Ukrainian Armed Forces to make gains on the battlefield before pressure increases for Kyiv to negotiate with Moscow – amid waning public support in the U.S. and increasing Republican criticisms.
+The request for Ukraine is expected to cover 2024, underscoring a tight deadline for the Ukrainian military to make gains on the battlefield before pressure increases for Kyiv to negotiate with Moscow — amid waning public support in the U.S. and increasing Republican criticisms.

 Nearly half of Americans, at 48 percent, think the U.S. is spending too much on aid for Ukraine, according to a poll conducted by The Financial Times-Michigan Ross.
 The poll found Republicans were more likely to be critical of aid for Ukraine compared to Independents and Democrats.